turingschool/front-end-curriculum/lessons/module-4/data-storage-structure.md

 With a partner, get a sheet of paper, and think of your own one-to-many relationship.
 Draw out what your tables would look like (column names and data types) and how the tables connect (primary keys and foreign keys).
 Then insert some data into the tables.

-Let's go over the endpoints for these tables if we have time!
+Let's go over the endpoints/routes that would be created in our server for these tables (if we have time)!

 ### Mapping Out a Schema